zabjd22/ReadMe/README.md

 # ReadMe
-this account is moved to https://github.com/theZetrax
+this account is moved to https://github.com/theZetrax.

+Thank You